"Dead Frontier 2" Beginner's Guide: How to Survive the Zombie Apocalypse

 1. Save Your Resources

-As I said, in Dead Frontier 2, you will need to find scarce resources such as food, water, medicine, ammunition or clothes in order to survive and progress in the game.
+As I mentioned earlier, you will need to find scarce resources such as food, water, medicine, ammunition or clothes in order to survive and progress in the game.

 Aside from your personal inventory, you also count with an account stash (shared between your characters), in any safe house, for instance, the police station in Dallbow city, and the trunk of your car, that is usually parked at one of the ends of the main street of the city where you are.
 Filling these containers with resources is always a good idea.